Vvslaxman/material-ui-dashboard/README.md

 - The `react-countup` and Zustand libraries for dynamic charts and state management.
 - Firebase Firestore for real-time data operations.
-- Inspiration and guidance from the React and Material UI communities.
+- Utilized from the React and Material UI communities.

 ## Contact